george-nigm/Improvements-to-ML-algorithms/README.md

 3. Anomaly detection methods reduce RMSE compared to cases with default data / encoding & imputation only.
 4. [Difference in previous & current ways to process categorical features](https://github.com/georgii-nigm/Improvements-to-ML-algorithms/blob/master/additional_result.md)
 ***
 (Unclear) With the data being dropped, there is no increase in the std of RMSE.
-Does it mean that the dataset has enough data and well-described distributions?
+Does it mean that the dataset has enough data and well described distributions?